Coding Task 2 - Linked Lists

 • SampleTopDownGame - Linked List Operations

-• If no Levels have been added, this method should return null.
+• If no Levels have been added, this method should return null

 • SampleTopDownGame - Modifications

-• Replace the body of the advanceLevel method to use the Linked List operations.
-When this method is called, it should advance the head of the Level list to the next node, then call loadLevel on the level contained at the (new) head of the Linked List.
+• Replace the body of the advanceLevel method to use the Linked List of levels.
+When this method is called, call this.loadLevel on the next level in the list.
+To do this, first find the current level in the list then get the level at the next node

 • Pathfinding - findPath method